jaimreyes/bna-airline-delay-patterns/README.md

 As the travel planner for my family, I always ensure that our vacations run smoothly.
 The most daunting part is finding a reliable airline that won't disrupt my vacation.
 Too many times I have booked flights with airlines that end up having frequent delays.
 It doesn’t matter as much when I am heading home, but it makes a huge difference when I am trying to get to my destination from Nashville.
 In those moments, all I can do is roll my eyes and take the blame for booking that airline.
 When it comes to travel, time is money.
 A delay can mean losing the time I have already paid for, whether it’s a night at a luxurious Airbnb or an excursion booked through Viator.
 Most of the time, I will not receive a refund for those bookings, and in many cases, the flights themselves are also non-refundable.
 I need to prioritize every moment while creating the best possible experience.

 As a wanderluster, I live for those days when I can step into a new world I’ve dreamed about visiting, and I treasure the memories I know I’ll talk about for years to come.
 The fate of my family’s vacation often rests on my shoulders, which is exactly why I became so interested in this project.
 Was I simply biased toward certain airlines when I booked?
 Or do some airlines truly have more frequent delays?
-In the end, answering this question wasn’t just about flights—it was about protecting the experiences, the joy, and the memories that make travel so meaningful for me and my family.
+In the end, answering this question wasn’t just about flights it was about protecting the experiences, the joy, and the memories that make travel so meaningful for me and my family.

 ### Data Questions
   * Which airlines servicing BNA experience the highest rates of flight delays?